 Great news!
 That learning project you’ve nurtured through countless meetings and rolls of red tape has finally come to fruition, and you’re starting to get down to business.
 But wait – something’s not quite right.
 Why does it feel like the team is spinning out of control?
 Why does it seem like your manager doesn’t support you?
 Why isn't anyone meeting their deadlines?

 The truth is, getting a project approved is only the beginning.
 There are numerous ways it can derail, and a myriad of people who can derail it.
 So how can you guide your project to success, against all odds?

 Here are the people who can derail your project, and tactics you can employ to stay on track.

-Company leadership is interested in ROI, and training is notoriously difficult to measure in those terms (though we have some tips here).
+Company leadership is interested in ROI, and training is notoriously difficult to measure in those terms.
 Consequently, senior managers have been well-informed about the cost of your project, but don't understand the business case, so they want to trim -- or eliminate -- what they view as financial hemorrhaging.
 This pressure sometimes leads teams to understate the time necessary to plan and implement a training strategy that will create learners who actually perform better (yes, perform better, not just memorize the material).

 Some leaders also have a tendency to swoop in on a project that is plugging along and try to impose their (dramatically different) vision on a project that is already well underway.